ardittristan/VTTColorSettings/README.md

     label: "Color Picker",         // The text label used in the button
     restricted: false,             // Restrict this setting to gamemaster only?
     defaultColor: "#000000ff",     // The default color of the setting
-    scope: "client"                // The scope of the setting })
+    scope: "client",               // The scope of the setting
+    onChange: (value) => {}        // A callback function which triggers when the setting is changed })
 ```